Licensing, Legal & Compliance

 Many healthcare companies and practitioners are unaware of the extent to which the agreements they sign—with or without the benefit of review by legal counsel—contain IP issues.

-For example, the “work for hire” provision mentioned earlier, gives ownership of the IP to the employer.
-Often, employees may think that the intellectual property they have developed ‘in their spare time’ belongs to them; however, strong work for hire provisions, together with provisions in Confidentiality & Proprietary Invention Agreements, can move ownership away from the employee and into the hands of the employer.
+For example, the “work for hire” provision mentioned earlier gives ownership of the IP to the employer.
+Often, employees may think that the intellectual property they have developed ‘in their spare time’ belongs to them; however, strong work-for-hire provisions, together with provisions in Confidentiality & Proprietary Invention Agreements, can move ownership away from the employee and into the hands of the employer.

-Intellectual property issues are often tucked inside the agreement and not always easily understandable.
+Intellectual property issues are often tucked inside the agreement and are not always easily understandable.
 For example, consider the following language from an Independent Sales Representative (ISR) Agreement:

 Trademarks.
 The ISR shall have the right hereunder to represent that it is “an Authorized ISR” or “an Authorized Independent Sales Representative” of the Company or its Products, and to use the Trademarks in all advertisements and other activities conducted by the ISR to promote the sale of the Products.
 Any other use by the ISR of the Trademarks must be in a form and format approved by the Company in advance of such usage.
 ISR shall not, pursuant to this Agreement or otherwise, have or acquire any right, title or interest in or to the Trademarks.
 The ISR shall represent, market, and bill for sales of, the Products only under the Trademarks, and not any other trademark or logo.